6mile/tvpo/README.md

 ### Definition:

-Traits of an individual human that make that person less secure
+Traits of an individual human that can be used for malicious purposes

 ### Description:

 In the context of TVBP, behaviours are the tangible artifacts of the anti-patterns an individual exibits in their working life.
-These behaviors impact their interaction with work processes and determine the tools and configurations they use.
-Behaviours can be likened to the unique fingerprints that a person leaves behind while performing their job, serving as identifiable patterns.
+These behaviors impact their interaction with work processes and affect the tools and configurations they use.
+Behaviours can be likened to the unique fingerprints that a person leaves behind while performing their job, serving as identifiable patterns that can be leveraged by attackers.

-For example, a VTBP Behaviour can be that a software engineer never adds commit messages to their git commits.
-Or that the engineer really likes an older version of Slack and so hasn't upgraded their Slack client because they don't want to use the newer version.
+For example, a Behaviour in this context can be that a software engineer doesn't use SSH keys to push code to their SCM provider.
+Alternatively, the engineer might prefer an older version of their IDE, or a software library, and has therefore not upgraded to the latest version of that tool.
+Each of these behaviours creates attack vectors that attackers can use.

 When identifying the behaviors of a potential target, consider asking the following questions: